1877 Liechtenstein general election

-General elections were held in Liechtenstein between March and October 1877.
+General elections were held in Liechtenstein on 30 April 1877, with a second round on 18 October.
 The election was called following the dissolution of the Landtag due to a currency crisis in the country.
-The Landstag election that took place on 30 April was suspended and did not resume until 18 October.
+The Landtag election that took place on 30 April was suspended and did not resume until 18 October.

 Background

 From 1873 to 1876, the Austro-Hungarian florin, which was being used as legal tender in Liechtenstein since 1859, dropped in value by 10%.
 This created disadvantages in trade between Liechtenstein and Switzerland, especially for the Oberland region.
 However, the Unterland region did not see any visible losses as it mainly traded with the region of Vorarlberg in Austria.

 In 1876, Liechtenstein gained monetary sovereignty in a renewed customs treaty with Austria.
 This was followed by Liechtenstein adopting the Swiss franc as legal tender on 23 December 1876 following demands in the country for a stable gold currency.
 The Unterland region opposed the adoption of the Swiss franc with region's four Landtag members resigning prior to the move.

 In response, the Unterland region threatened in January 1877 to secede from Liechtenstein to join Austria if the Landtag is not dissolved and if the adoption of the Swiss franc is not annulled.
 The remaining Landtag members resigned on 15 January, with Prince Johann II dissolving the Landtag and suspending the adoption of the Swiss franc on 18 January.